muratk5n/thirdwave/en/README.md

 spotlight on the automaker's new raised focus on liquid hydrogen for its developmental Corolla racer following the car's finish in its second Fuji 24 Hours earlier this month.
-Behind the wheel aboard the hydrogen fuelled car were Toyota president Akio Toyota..
+Behind the wheel aboard the hydrogen fuelled car were Toyota president Akio Toyota"

 ---